apike/allenpike.com/_posts/2023-06-30-llm-tools-beyond-chatgpt.md

 1. Using GPT-4 to help build software that GPT-4 understands well
 2. Using a workflow that automatically interprets an LLM’s code output

-For example, you could have an LLM generate a new class, then procedurally check to see if the result passes your suite of unit tests.
+For example, you could have an LLM generate a new class, then procedurally check to see if that class passes your suite of automated tests.
 If it fails, feed the errors back into the model to try again.
-This won’t lead you to 100% autonomous coding, but it can get you a lot further faster than pasting things into ChatGPT will.
+This won’t yield 100% autonomous coding, but it can get you a lot further faster than pasting things into ChatGPT will.

 More generally, letting an LLM reason using code can be really powerful.
 It’s fairly well known that you get a better answers from LLMs by asking them to “think step by step” and output their [chain of thought](https://arxiv.org/abs/2201.11903) before their final answer.
 A level up from that technique is to have it convert the chain of thought into a Python script, which when executed will determine the answer.

 Of course, you can get ChatGPT to produce Python and paste it into an interpreter by hand.
 But in a LangChain-like scripting environment, that code evaluation can be a part of the workflow.
-This loop can in turn be a building block of features and products that we haven’t fully conceived of yet.
+This loop can, in turn, be a building block of features and products that we haven’t fully conceived of yet.

 (Surgeon General’s Warning: Giving an LLM a code interpreter and access to the internet at the same time should be done only with a healthy dose of paranoia.)

 ## 4. Chain your prompts
 Chaining is a bread-and-butter technique for building applications on LLMs.
 While GPT-4 is much better than GPT-3.5 at following multi-part and multi-stage instructions, complex enough prompts will still lead to rules and details getting dropped on the floor.
-Current LLMs do better when given a narrowly scoped task with examples, so developers typically split their multi-part tasks into two or more chained prompts.
+Current LLMs do better with a narrowly scoped task and examples, so developers typically split their multi-part prompts into two or more chained requests.

 For example, in a game you might first have the model describe the awesome scene in front of your player with lots of creative gusto, and then have a second prompt studiously generate reasonable multiple-choice options for the player given that scene.
 TKTK SPECIFICS Or you might first ask a cheap model if the user’s question is about math, and if it is then ask an expensive math-aware model to consider their question.